i Rules of disclosure

 - Appendix 4: Disclosure Certificate.

-The Disclosure Pilot will apply for two years from 1 January 2019 to existing and new proceedings in the business and property courts of England and Wales.
+The Disclosure Pilot applies for two years from 1 January 2019 to existing and new proceedings in the business and property courts of England and Wales.
 The Disclosure Pilot will not disturb an order for disclosure made before 1 January 2019 or before the transfer of proceedings into a business and property court, unless that order is varied or set aside.
 The Disclosure Pilot will continue to apply after the end of the two-year period to any proceedings to which it applied at that point.
-The expectation, however, is that CPR Part 31 will be revised to reflect the new rules if the Disclosure Pilot is deemed a success, and consideration will be given as to whether its scope should be extended to other proceedings outside the business and property courts.4 The courts that constitute the business and property courts include the Chancery Division of the High Court,5 the Commercial Court6 and the Technology and Construction Court.7 Given that, between them, these courts handle the vast majority of high-value and complex commercial disputes, including those with a cross-border element,8 the Disclosure Pilot is likely to have a huge impact on how businesses discharge their disclosure obligations over the next two years at least.
+The expectation, however, is that CPR Part 31 will be revised to reflect the new rules if the Disclosure Pilot is deemed a success, and consideration will be given as to whether its scope should be extended to other proceedings outside the business and property courts.4 The courts that constitute the business and property courts include the Chancery Division of the High Court,5 the Commercial Court6 and the Technology and Construction Court.7 Given that, between them, these Courts handle the vast majority of high-value and complex commercial disputes, including those with a cross-border element,8 the Disclosure Pilot is likely to have a huge impact on how businesses discharge their disclosure obligations over the next two years at least.
 This chapter focuses on the practice and procedure contained in the Disclosure Pilot, the background to which is addressed in Section II.

-England adopts a 'cards on the table' approach to disclosure, whereby parties are required to disclose both helpful and harmful documents to the other side in advance of the final hearing on the merits of the case, at which point the judge will determine the issues in dispute.
+England adopts a cards-on-the-table approach to disclosure, whereby parties are required to disclose both helpful and harmful documents to the other side in advance of the final hearing on the merits of a case, at which point the judge will determine the issues in dispute.
 This early disclosure requirement, as well as the rules requiring parties to exchange witness statements of fact and expert reports ahead of the final hearing, enables the parties to assess the strengths and weaknesses of their respective cases at a relatively early stage, thereby potentially encouraging early settlement.
 It also seeks to avoid a 'trial by ambush'.
 This requirement for early disclosure was reinforced by the implementation of the Disclosure Pilot.

 ii Stages of disclosure